Romania–United States relations: Cold War

+Present relations

 As Romania's policies became unequivocally pro-Western, the United States moved to deepen relations.
 President Bill Clinton visited Bucharest in 1997.
 The two countries initiated cooperation on shared goals, including economic and political development, defense reform, and non-traditional threats (such as trans-border crime and non-proliferation).

-Following the events of September 11, 2001, Romania was fully supportive of the US in the Global War on Terror.
+Following the attacks of 11 September 2001, Romania was fully supportive of the US in the Global War on Terror.
 Romania was part of the American-led "Coalition of the Willing" that supported the invasion of Iraq in 2003.
-Romania was invited to join the North Atlantic Treaty Organization (NATO) in November 2002 and formally joined NATO on March 29, 2004, after depositing its instruments of treaty ratification in Washington, D.C.
+Romania was invited to join the North Atlantic Treaty Organization (NATO) in November 2002 and formally joined NATO on 29 March 2004, after depositing its instruments of treaty ratification in Washington, D.C.
 President George W. Bush helped commemorate Romania's NATO accession when he visited Bucharest in November 2002.
 On that occasion, he congratulated the Romanian people on building democratic institutions and a market economy after the fall of communism.
-Romanian troops still serve alongside US troops in Afghanistan and were among the last to withdraw from Iraq.
+Romanian troops served alongside US troops in Afghanistan and were among the last to withdraw from Iraq.

 In March 2005, President Traian Băsescu made his first official visit to Washington to meet with President Bush, Secretary of State Condoleezza Rice, Secretary of Defense Donald Rumsfeld, and other senior US officials.
 In December 2005, Secretary Rice visited Bucharest to meet with President Băsescu and to sign a bilateral defense cooperation agreement that would allow for the joint use of Romanian military facilities by US troops.
 The first proof of principle exercise took place at Mihail Kogălniceanu Air Base from August to October 2007.

-Romania formally terminated its mission in Iraq on June 4, 2009, and pulled out its troops.
-On July 23, the last Romanian soldiers left Iraq.
+Romania formally terminated its mission in Iraq on 4 June 2009, and pulled out its troops.
+On 23 July, the last Romanian soldiers left Iraq.
 Three Romanian soldiers had been killed during their mission, and at least eight were wounded.